dret/webconcepts/concepts/uri-scheme/telnet.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/uri-scheme/telnet"
 title:         "URI Scheme: telnet"
+concept-name:  URI Scheme
+concept-value: telnet
 description: "The Telnet URL scheme is used to designate interactive services that may be accessed by the Telnet protocol."
 ---